 Multi-Channel Attribution Modelling – don’t write off the default modelsGoogle Analytics specific, Metrics understanding August 15th, 2013

 Avinash Kaushik is a great measurement thought provoker (up there with the likes of Tufte imho), all-round nice guy, and friend of mine.
 I always come away from his posts feeling challenged and stimulated – quite a feat to achieve for your peers in a niche industry.
-The following post from him – Multi-Channel Attribution Modeling: The Good, Bad and Ugly Models - is a great reference read, though I disagree on a couple of items.
-Essentially the default models of Google Analytics do offer value in the right circumstances if properly understood.
-Digest Avinash’s thoughts first, or dive straight into my input…
+The following post from him – Multi-Channel Attribution Modeling: The Good, Bad and Ugly Models - is a great reference read, though I disagree on a couple of items – Essentially the default models of Google Analytics do offer value given the right circumstances and if properly understood….
+Digest Avinash’s thoughts first, or dive straight into my input below…

 Section 2.
 Last Non-Direct Click Attribution Model